sap-tutorials/Tutorials/tutorials/s4sdk-setup/s4sdk-setup.md

 </settings>
 ```

 After finishing these steps, you are ready to start the development of your SAP Business Technology Platform applications with SAP Cloud SDK.
-If you are interested to learn more, stay tuned for the upcoming development topics that we will cover in the following tutorials: available project templates in the SDK, setting up the communication with SAP S/4HANA, deployment on Cloud Foundry, etc.
+If you are interested to learn more, stay tuned for the upcoming development topics that we will cover in the following tutorials: available project templates in the SDK, setting up the communication with SAP S/4HANA, deployment on Cloud Foundry and others.

 ### Test yourself